Medicaid Long Term Care Mental Health Benefits for Seniors

 Nursing Home Medicaid also covers prescription medications, which may help in some mental health cases.
 And Nursing Home Medicaid beneficiaries are under constant supervision, so any dramatic change in their mental health condition should be noticed by the facility’s staff.

-HCBS Waivers and Regular Medicaid
+HCBS Waivers and ABD Medicaid

 Medicaid also provides mental health services for Home and Community Based Services (HCBS) Waivers recipients and ABD Medicaid recipients.
 Each state covers different services in different ways, so it’s important to familiarize yourself with the coverage in your state, but these mental health services can include: